rakelley/rakelley/views/posts/2015_06_03_deploying-sinatra-microsites-with-git.md

 respawn
 ```

-The script loads our environment and then starts Unicorn in Daemon (-D) mode
+using the same wrapper used in the Git hook setup.
+The script loads our
-with our config file and our gems loaded by bundle, while the rest handles
+environment and then starts Unicorn in Daemon (-D) mode with our config file and
-starting and stopping our service when the server comes up or goes down and
+our gems loaded by bundle, while the rest handles starting and stopping our
-restarting it if it crashes.
+service when the server comes up or goes down and restarting it if it crashes.

 You can test the service with `service my_project_unicorn start`, and by
 restarting the server and then checking with `ps aux | grep [u]nicorn` for the